-What are Prickly Pears?
+What Is Prickly Pear?

 Prickly pears are the fruit of the Opuntia cactus.
 This cactus has large flat pads (which, incidentally, are also edible), thorny fruits, and flowers that blossom annually.
 Sabra cacti can be seen scattered throughout the Israeli hills, where they were often planted to serve as natural dividers and barriers.
 While the cacti look like a natural part of the Israeli landscape, they were actually imported to Israel from New Mexico and Arizona in the 19th century, according to the late Israeli wine and food writer Daniel Rogov.

 While prickly pears are called sabras in Israel, elsewhere they are called Indian figs, barberry figs, and tuna.
-The fruit, which is rich in vitamin C, is very popular in Mexico, Central and South America, Mediterranean countries and parts of Africa.
+The fruit, which is rich in vitamin C, is very popular in Mexico, Central, and South America, Mediterranean countries and parts of Africa.
 In recent years it has gradually become more popular in the United States.

-The outside of prickly pears range in color from green to purplish-red.
-The inside of prickly pears range in color from light yellow-green to deep golden.
+The outside of prickly pear ranges in color from green to purplish-red.
+The inside of prickly pear ranges in color from light yellow-green to deep golden.
 The fruit’s flesh is soft, porous and scattered with black seeds.